richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 process.
 It also addresses the intellectual property rights and copyright issues associated with the standards process.

+This document obsoletes RFC2026, RFC5378, RFC5657, RFC5742, RFC6410,
+RFC7100, RFC7127, RFC7475, RFC8179, RFC8789, and RFC9282.

 --- middle

 # Introduction

        NOTE: This document started with the raw text of RFC 2026.
-       The plan is that each version of this Internet-Draft will incorporate one of the 15 RFCs that updated the original.
+The plan is that each version of this Internet-Draft will incorporate one of the 10 RFCs that updated the original.
 Once all have been merged in, we will submit this to the GENDISPATCH working group to determine the next steps.

+       Specifically, the RFCs to be incorporated are: RFC 5378, RFC 5657, RFC 5742, RFC 6410, RFC 7100, RFC 7127, RFC 7475, RFC 8179,
+       RFC 8789, and RFC 9282.

+       RFC 3667 was obsoleted by RFC 3978, which in turn was obsoleted by RFC 5378.
+RFC 3668 was obsoleted by RFC 3979, which in turn was obsoleted by RFC 8179.
+RFC 3932 was obsoleted by RFC 5742.
+       RFC 3978 was obsoleted by RFC 8179.

 This memo documents the process currently used by the Internet community for the standardization of protocols and procedures.
 The